MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 Microsoft Windows desktop shortcuts).

 - fallback_app_name
-(Starting with Google Chrome version 90, allows you to override the app name if it is not a Progressive Web App (PWA), or the app name that is temporarily installed if it is a PWA but authentication is required before the
+(Starting with Microsoft Edge version 90, allows you to override the app name if it is not a Progressive Web App (PWA), or the app name that is temporarily installed if it is a PWA but authentication is required before the